AztlanEngineering/swatch-documentation/docs/guides.themes.local-themes.md

 ---
 slug: guides-themes-introduction
-title: A Primer on Swatch Themes
+title: Introduction to theming with Swatch
 ---

 Now, you know how to use setters and getters to apply colors to your html blocks or components.
 But how can we leverage the power of Swatch to apply themes at the application level ?